aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/product-overview/_index.md

 and configure appearance-related properties.

 The <a href="https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator" target="_blank"><em>
-BarcodeGenerator</em></a> class supports various 1D and 2D barcode types, including QR codes, and provides a unified interface for barcode creation.
+BarcodeGenerator</em></a> class supports various 1D and 2D barcode types and provides a unified interface for barcode creation.
 Developers can instantiate this class, configure the necessary properties, and save the generated barcode image according to customized settings.